brentonford/AutoHelm/README.md

 ### 4. System Integration

-1. Power on Arduino and wait for GPS fix
+1. Power on Helm device and wait for GPS fix
 2. Launch Waypoint app on iOS device
 3. Go to "Connect" tab and scan for "Helm" device
-4. Connect to Arduino (signal strength should appear)
+4. Connect to Helm device (signal strength should appear)
 5. Switch to "Waypoint" tab to set navigation targets

 ## BLE Communication Protocol